-Beryl is one of the oldest known minerals, and offers a rich mix of gemstones including emerald, aquamarine and morganite.
-Containing beryllium, an element named after the mineral by French chemist Vauquelin when discovered in 1798, it's a sought after gemstone often priced depending on the intensity of the individual colours.
-This, however, has resulted in a lot of contemporary beryl stones being heat treated in order to increase their colouring.
+Beryl is one of the oldest known minerals, and offers a rich mix of gemstones including the emerald, aquamarine and morganite.
+As hinted at in the family name, each of these stones contain beryllium, an element discovered and named by the French chemist Vauquelin in 1798.
+The beryl gemstones have been and still are highly sought after, their prices depending on the intensity of the individual colours.
+Unfortunately this has also resulted in a lot of contemporary beryl stones being heat treated in order to increase their colouring.

 Judith Crowe, The Jeweller's Directory of Gemstones (London: A&C Black, 2006)

 Jaroslaw Bauer and Vladimir Bouska, A Guide in Colour to Precious & Semiprecious Stones (London: Octopus Books, 1983)